-Roseville Police remind you that when you get your house ready for winter, take time to consider your home security needs too.
+Roseville Police remind you to take time to consider your home security needs.

 Add adequate lighting on all sides of your home and garage.
 Consider installing dusk to dawn lighting on the front of your home and motions lights in the back and on the garage.